IMScience-PPGINF-PucMinas/EMT/README.md

 ### Training and Inference
-We give examples on how to perform training and inference with MART.
+We give examples on how to perform training and inference with EMT.

 0. Build Vocabulary
 ```